 Submit a schedule of repair materials to be used including detailed application instructions.
-Provide manufacturer's product data sheets that include: mechanical, physical, and chemical properties; for the proposed primer, putty, resin, saturant, carbon fiber, and protective appearance coating.
-Provide manufacturer's Material-Safety Data Sheets (MSDS) for all materials to be used on siteonsite and certification that the materials conform to are in conformance with local, state, and federal environmental and worker's safety laws and regulations.
+Provide manufacturer's product data sheets that include mechanical, physical, and chemical properties for the proposed primer, putty, resin, saturant, carbon fiber, and protective appearance coating.
+Provide manufacturer's Safety Data Sheets for all materials to be used onsite and certification that the materials are in conformance with local, state, and federal environmental and worker's safety laws and regulations.

 Provide all CFRP components (excluding fabric) in original factory-sealed, unopened packaging clearly marked with the manufacturer's name, product identification (including brand, system identification number, and batch number), and expiration date or shelf life.
-Store and handle the products in accordanceconformance with the manufacturer's instructions.
-Ensure out-of-dateoutdated components are not used.
+Store and handle the products in conformance with the manufacturer's instructions.
+Ensure outdated components are not used.

-Obtain approval for all materials, qualifications, and methods of application a minimum of at least 10 days before beginning application.
-Provide a technical representative from a CFRP manufacturer for concrete member strengthening during the initial installation of the strengthening materials to provide on-site on strengthening materials to verify adequacy of surface preparation, and during the initial installation of the strengthening materials.
+Obtain approval for all materials, qualifications, and methods of application at least 10 days before beginning application.
+Provide a technical representative from a CFRP manufacturer for concrete member strengthening during the initial installation of the strengthening materials to provide onsite project support and to verify adequacy of surface preparation.

-3.1.
+- 3.1.
 Qualifications.
 Provide documentation from the CFRP manufacturer showing project personnel have completed training on the CFRP system selected.
 Ensure trained personnel always remain at the worksite at all times to install and direct the CFRP field installation work.
-Provide documentation for concrete member strengthening work to demonstrate previous CFRP field installation, including successful completion of at least 3three CFRP field installation projects similar in scope and magnitude to the work.
-Additionally, the Engineer may request the presence of the manufacturer's representative for additional training if work personnel aredo not adequately followingfollow manufacturer's installation directions.
-CFRP work will be delayed until personnel are trained and have demonstrated proper installation on approved mock location at the Contractor's expense.
+Provide documentation for concrete member strengthening work to demonstrate previous CFRP field installation, including successful completion of at least three CFRP field installation projects similar in scope and magnitude to the work.
+Additionally, the Engineer may request the presence of the manufacturer's representative for additional training if work personnel do not adequately follow manufacturer's installation on approved mock location at the Contractor's expense. - 3.2.

-- 3.2.
 Working Drawings.
 Working drawings are not required for CFRP application to confine or protect concrete members, unless otherwise shown on the plans.
 Provide working drawings and calculations signed and sealed by a licensed professional engineer for concrete member strengthening.
-Include in working drawings: repair locations; relevant dimensions of the system; details of the number, thickness, and orientation of carbon fiber layers; locations of splices and corresponding lap lengths; number, size, and location of CFRP anchors; and construction procedures specifying the individual steps in the installation process.
+Include in working drawings:

+repair locations; relevant dimensions of the system; details of the number, thickness, and orientation of carbon fiber layers; locations of splices and corresponding lap lengths; number, size, and location of CFRP anchors; and construction procedures specifying the individual steps in the installation process.
 Identify the environmental and substrate conditions that may affect the application and curing of the CFRP system.
-Calculations must show the proposed system provides the required strengthening as designated shown on the plans. - 3.3.
+Calculations must show the proposed system provides the required strengthening as shown on the plans.

+- 3.3.
 Concrete Structure Repair.
-Perform concrete structure repair in accordance with Item 429, "Concrete Structure Repair", as shown on the plans.
-Allow enough time for concrete repair material to cure in accordance conformance with CFRP manufacturer's specifications before placing CFRP.
+Perform concrete structure repair in accordance with Item 429, "Concrete Structure Repair," as shown on the plans.
+Allow enough time for concrete repair material to cure in conformance with CFRP manufacturer's specifications before placing CFRP.
 Repairing surface defects to ensure required contact surface condition is not considered concrete structure repair and is required work for this Item. - 3.4.
 Surface Preparation.
 Prepare concrete substrate surfaces to promote continuous intimate contact between the CFRP and the concrete by providing a clean, smooth, and flat or convex surface.
 Grind away all irregularities, unevenness, and sharp protrusions to provide less than 1/32-in. surface profile deviation.
 Fill all voids or depressions of diameters larger than 1/2 in. or depths greater than 1/8 in. with approved material.
-Provide surface roughness requirements for strengthening as detailed in working drawings. shown on the plans.
+Provide surface roughness requirements for strengthening as shown on the plans.
 Round or chamfer all inside and outside corners and sharp edges to a minimum radius of 1/2 in.
 Remove all laitance, dust, dirt, oil, foreign particles, disintegrated materials, and any other matter that could interfere with the bond of the CFRP to the concrete using abrasive blasting.